-U.S. Department of the Treasury Department Emergency Capital Investment Program
+U.S. Department of the Treasury Emergency Capital Investment Program

 On March 22, 2021, the agencies published in the Federal Register an interim final rule (IFR)4 that supports the U. S. Department of the Treasury (Treasury Department) implementation of the Emergency Capital Investment Program (ECIP) established by Congress to make capital investments in minority depository institutions and community development financial institutions.
+The IFR revised the agencies' capital rules to provide that the Treasury Department's investments under the ECIP qualify as regulatory capital of insured depository institutions and holding companies.
 The program will support the efforts of these financial institutions to provide loans, grants, and forbearance to small businesses, minority-owned businesses, and consumers, especially in low-income and underserved communities, which may be disproportionately affected by COVID-19.
-Under the program, the Treasury Department will purchase preferred stock or subordinated debt from qualifying minority depository institutions and community development financial institutions, with the corresponding dividend or interest rate based on the institution meeting lending targets.
-To facilitate implementation of ECIP, the agencies are revising their capital rules to provide that the Treasury Department's investments under the program qualify as regulatory capital of insured depository institutions and holding companies.
+Under the program, the Treasury Department will purchase preferred stock or subordinated debt from qualifying minority depository institutions and community development financial institutions and community development financial community development financial institutions.